 Well functioning financial markets play a critical role in facilitating static and dynamic allocative efficiency.
 A feature of healthy advanced market economies is they are constantly reinventing themselves as businesses and households adapt and adjust to changing economic conditions and market opportunities.
 Part of this reinvention process involves new firms entering and exploring new products, processes and ways of doing business.
 Many of these new businesses fail in the first five to ten years.
 However, conditional on survival, young businesses grow faster than their more mature counterparts.
 In addition, among the young businesses are high-growth businesses that contribute disproportionately to innovation, job growth and productivity.
-Financial markets need to be sufficiently well developed and functioning to help provide the financing to start-ups and high-growth young businesses.
+Financial markets need to be sufficiently well developed and functioning to help provide the financing to start-ups and high-growth young businesses as well as being capable of absorbing the exit of low-productivity businesses.
+139